 4. Make your appreciation known

-You might want to make a judgement call on this depending on the employee: some will be happy to have their achievements shouted from the rooftops, whilst others may prefer to be more lowkey.
+You might want to make a judgment call on this depending on the employee: some will be happy to have their achievements shouted from the rooftops, whilst others may prefer to be more lowkey.

 But if you’re dealing with someone who does like a bit of public appreciation, making sure everyone knows about it will serve you two purposes: it’ll make the employee in question feel appreciated but it will also demonstrate to the rest of the company what outstanding performance looks like.